marksherman/snapshot-service/README.md

 I recommended opening the javascript console in the browser when using the App Inventor instance, and watching the terminal where the snapshot server is running.
 Both will show the snapshots as they are received, which should be on any blocks change, and more.

 ##Unit Tests - work in progress
 Included are partial unit tests.
-The filesystem unit and the anonymizer unit are currently well exercised by the unit tests.
-The development dependecies were installed during ```npm install``` earlier, so testing should work after that, from root:
+The development dependecies were installed during ``npm install`` earlier, so testing should work after that, from root:
 ```
 npm test
 ```
-Or, if already in the ```server``` directory, simply run ```make test```.
+Or, if already in the ``server`` directory, simply run ``make test``.